 Instead of picking up popsicles on your next trip to the grocery store, make them at home!
 Once you make your own and see just how easy it is, you'll want to experiment with all kinds of different flavors.

-Healthy Fudgsicles (aka Chocolate Popsicles or Fudge Pops)
+The Best Healthy Fudgsicles Recipe (aka Chocolate Popsicles or Fudge Pops)

 Cocoa adds depth of flavor, and using unsweetened cocoa powder instead of chocolate allows you to choose which sweetener to add.
 I like to use a blend of Swerve Confectioners and stevia glycerite to make these low carb fudgsicles.